docusign/mobile-android-sdk/README.md

     ```gradle
     dependencies {
-        implementation 'com.docusign:androidsdk:1.9.2'
+        implementation 'com.docusign:androidsdk:1.9.3'
-        implementation 'com.docusign:sdk-common:1.9.2'
+        implementation 'com.docusign:sdk-common:1.9.3'
-        implementation 'com.docusign:sdk-esign-api:1.9.2'
+        implementation 'com.docusign:sdk-esign-api:1.9.3'
     }
     ```

-2. If using CDN (as mentioned in the above steps) is not an option for downloading DocuSign Android SDK, then you can download SDK manually as separate library.
+2. If using CDN (as mentioned in the above steps) is not an option for downloading Docusign Android SDK, then you can download SDK manually as separate library.
 The SDK is available at [release](https://github.com/docusign/mobile-android-sdk/tree/master/release).

     In the app's build.gradle, add the following dependencies:
     ```gradle